ASA Reprint Permission Guidelines

-Permission from ASA is not required if the copyright has expired.
-Material published prior to 1964 is now in the public domain and may be used without permission.
+Material published prior to 1964 is now in the public domain and may be used without permission of the ASA.
 Material published on or after January 1, 1964, has a copyright term of 75 years, during which time the ASA must be contacted for permission to reprint.

-Organizations compiling coursepacks which will be reproduced and distributed on behalf of instructors or academic institutions should send their request to email@example.com.
-The fee for for use in a coursepack is $3.00 per article per coursepack produced.
+Coursepacks: Organizations compiling coursepacks that will be reproduced and distributed on behalf of instructors or academic institutions should send their request to firstname.lastname@example.org.
+The fee for use in a coursepack is $3.00 per article per coursepack produced.

 Online use is limited to a secure or password protected server for a maximum of one year; digital rights management (DRM) should be utilized to prevent unauthorized reproduction.
 Posting for longer than one year requires an additional request and payment of an additional fee.

 ASA Publications Department

 American Sociological Association

 1430 K Street, NW, Suite 600

 fax (202) 638-0882